Google posts can create timely interactions with potential and current customers right in the SERPs. This post explains how to best utilize them.

 2).
 Benefits of Posting through Google My Business

-The main benefit of posting through Google My Business is that the content will appear in both Google search and maps results, providing businesses the ability to share specials or current promotions that encourage new and existing customers to take advantage of your offers.
+The main benefit of posting through Google My Business is that the content will appear in both Google Search and Google Maps results, providing businesses the ability to share specials or current promotions that encourage new and existing customers to take advantage of your offers right now.
 Google also provides the option of promoting events at your location.
-Another possibility is to showcase products or events directly on the SERP and include a “buy now”, “sign-up”, “learn more” button reducing the number of steps clients need to take to acquire the product.
+Another possibility is to showcase products or events directly on the SERP and include a “buy now”, “sign-up”, or “learn more” button reducing the number of steps clients need to take to acquire the product.

 Here are examples of how Google Posts come up in search: